 Best for: Small businesses and startups looking for an affordable AI-powered customer service tool.

-Tidio’s AI feature e can help businesses handle routine inquiries, allowingallowing human agents to focus on more complex issues.
+Tidio’s AI feature e can help businesses handle routine inquiries, allowing human agents to focus on more complex issues.
 On top of its AI bot, Lyro, Tidio facilitates visitor tracking and automated workflows.

 Tidio’s standout feature is its affordability.
 Not only does it have a free plan for small businesses that aren’t yet ready to invest in AI-powered customer support tools, but paid plans start at only $29, and they cover multiple channels.